openstack-infra/zuul/doc/source/user/config.rst

-      This is a list of regular expressions, just as :attr:`job.branches`, which may be used to supply the value of the implied branch matcher for all jobs in a file.
+      This is a list of regular expressions, just as :attr:`job.branches`, which may be used to supply the value of the implied branch matcher for all jobs and project-templates in a file.

       This may be useful if two projects share jobs but have dissimilar branch names.
 If, for example, two projects have